-There is no need to become certified in another province or territory when you have Red Seal Certification.
-If you’re moving to a new province or territory and have a Red Seal endorsement as either type of electrician, you only need to contact that region's apprenticeship and certification office in order to have your qualifications recognized.
+If you have Red Seal Certification, you do not need to become certified in another province or territory.
+This certification is recognized all across Canada.
+If you are moving to a new province or territory and have a Red Seal endorsement as an electrician, you only need to contact that region's apprenticeship and certification office in order to have your qualifications recognized.

 Generally, the classroom/technical learning begins after about a year of on-site experience.